Skip to main content

 Ask:

 • Are people pausing or getting confused?
-If multiple users ask questions at the same spot, it likely needs some clarification.
+If multiple users ask questions at the same spot, that spot likely needs some clarification.

 • Do they seem engaged, or are they just going through the motions as fast as possible?